 First, I have my students circle the question marks.
 Each question mark represents a question that they must respond to.
 They are easy to spot, and once they’re marked in the process, the students can focus on the other sentences in the instruction.

-Second, the students focus on all of the sentences that are NOT questions.
+Second, the students focus on all the sentences that are NOT questions.
 These will generally be imperative or declarative sentences.
-I have my students look for the verbs, or action words, or instructional verbs that tell them to do something.
+I have my students look for the verbs, action words, or instructional verbs that tell them to do something.
 We always spend some time brainstorming examples of what these words may be.

 We always practice this repeatedly with examples from previous years’ assessments or the resources we regularly use in our classroom.